 Taylor Swift has done the impossible: she's made a seamless transition from country music into pop stardom.
 The Pennsylvania singer-songwriter is known for her personal lyrics, ability to play several musical instruments, activism, and love of cats.
-She has 11 Grammys to her name, and several of her albums have platinum status or higher.
+At the time of publishing, she has 11 Grammys to her name, and several of her albums have platinum status or higher.

-We know Taylor Swift will be putting out more work in the near future (she's re-recording her old albums in order to obtain the masters to her songs), but for now, here's Live365's picks for the Top 10 ranking of Taylor Swift albums!
+We know Taylor Swift will be putting out more work in the near future.
+Not only is she releasing original material, but she's also re-recording her old albums in order to obtain the masters to her songs.
+For this list, we'll be mentioning both her original records and Taylor's Version updates.
+However, we'll be including the originals and Taylor's Version re-do's under one title.
+(You'll see what we mean down below.)
+Here's Live365's picks for the Top 10 ranking of Taylor Swift albums!

 10. reputation (2017)